aarshgoel1502/Flight-Fair-Prediction-Analysis/README.md

 The collected data undergoes preprocessing to handle missing values, clean noisy data, and convert categorical features into numerical representations suitable for machine learning algorithms.

 Model Selection
-Several machine learning algorithms, such as Random Forest, Gradient Boosting, and Support Vector Regression, are evaluated to determine the optimal model for predicting flight fares.
+Several deep learning algorithms such as LSTM are evaluated to determine the optimal model for predicting flight fares.

 Evaluation
 The performance of the prediction models is evaluated using relevant metrics such as mean absolute error and root mean squared error to ensure accurate and reliable predictions.